spender-sandbox/cuckoo-modified/docs/book/src/usage/dist.rst

 conf/reporting.conf
 ^^^^^^^^^^^^^^^^^^^

-You must activate ``slave`` in mongodb seccion, on all slaves only, not master.
+You must activate ``slave`` in mongodb section, on all slaves only, not master.

 Depending on which report(s) are required for integration with your system it might make sense to only make those report(s) that you're going to use.
 Thus